dolphindb/release/1.20/README.md

     * Added support for ipaddr, uuid and int238 data types. (**0.1.15.23**)
     * Added support for arrays of month type. (**0.1.15.23**)
     * Added `hashBucket` function. (**0.1.15.23**)
+    * Released version 1.20.2.0 corresponds to DolphinDB 1.20.2.
+    * Released version 1.10.12.0 corresponds to DolphinDB 1.10.12.
+    * Released version 1.0.24.1 corresponds to DolphinDB 1.00.24

 * Orca:

     * Fixed the problem of calculation errors in `rolling` function when the input type is float32 with nan values. (**0.1.15.23**)
     * Fixed the problem of erroneous error message when `read_table` is used to load a distributed table. (**0.1.15.23**)
+    * Released version 1.20.2.0 corresponds to DolphinDB 1.20.2.
+    * Released version 1.10.12.0 corresponds to DolphinDB 1.10.12.
+    * Released version 1.0.24.1 corresponds to DolphinDB 1.00.24

 * C++ API

     * Fixed the bug that a process cannot exit normally when subscribing to a stream table from C++ API. (**1.20.2**)
     * Removed the dependency of C++ API dynamic library (libDolphinDBAPI.so) on openssl. (**1.20.2**)
     * Linux C++ API dynamic library added support for D_GLIBCXX_USE_CXX11_ABI=1. (**1.20.2**)

+* Java API
+    * Added 'Upload' return value deserialization processing, which does not affect the call of the interface. (**1.20.2**)

+* C# API

+    * Added 'Upload' return value deserialization processing, which does not affect the call of the interface. (**1.20.2**)

 * Node.js API